mate-desktop/mate-desktop.org/README.md

 # The migration

-For the benefit of the MATE developers and admins, here is a run down of how the Wordpress site was migrated to Nikola.
+For the benefit of the MATE developers and admins, here is a rundown of how the WordPress site was migrated to Nikola.

 ## Python 2.7